---xds rootdir
+--xds_rootdir

-Syntax --xds\rootdir=path
+Syntax --xds_rootdir=path

-For use with The C-SPY TI XDS driver
+For use with The C-SPY TI XDS driver.

 Use this option to specify the path to the directory where the TI XDS driver package is installed.
+If you installed the package in an alternative location, you can use the global argument variable XDS_EMUPACK_DIR to set a new default value.